Frequently Asked Questions

 How did you get your start?

-Earlier in my career, I was a former Gill Foundation Fellow and Communications Coordinator at an LGBT youth advocacy organization in southern Maine.
+In my twenties, I was a former youth worker, Gill Foundation Fellow and Communications Coordinator at Outright, an LGBTQ youth advocacy organization in southern Maine.
 I've been a radio DJ for WMPG in Portland, Maine, an internet DJ with Radio23.org and a business talk radio host for VoiceAmerica.
 I trained in Goju karate at the Center for Anti-Violence Education in Brooklyn for six years.
 And yes, I was a member of the Park Slope Food Coop.

 What's the meaning behind your company name "Rhino Girl Media?"

 I created RGM in 2010.
 I am big on animal symbolism.
 I love the image of a young girl holding the leash to a rhinoceros, which is a big animal, a "beast" if you will.
 However, if you go deeper, although the rhino can be aggressive, it is a pretty passive creature.
 According to this site, the rhino symbolizes paradox pointing to the phrase "things are not as they seem."
 The rhino's horn is powerful; a tool to "rip through the ambiguous veil and find our own clarity and abundance on the other side."
 In addition, the purple rhino is a symbol that gay activists in Boston used after conducting a media campaign back in the 70s.

 What's your favorite thing to write about?